Effective action for delta potentials: spacetime-dependent inhomogeneities and Casimir self-energy: Acknowledgments

 \section{Acknowledgments}

-SAF is grateful to G. Gori and the Institut für Theoretische Physik, Heidelberg, for their kind hospitality.
+S.A.F. is grateful to G. Gori and the Institut für Theoretische Physik, Heidelberg, for their kind hospitality.
 SAF acknowledges support by UNLP, under project grant X909 and ``Subsidio a Jóvenes Investigadores 2019''.
-FDM was supported by ANPCyT, CONICET, and UNCuyo.
+F.D.M. was supported by ANPCyT, CONICET, and UNCuyo.